swagger-akka-http/swagger-pekko-http/README.md

 ## Examples

-[pjfanning/swagger-akka-http-sample](https://github.com/pjfanning/swagger-akka-http-sample) is a simple sample using this project.
+[pjfanning/swagger-pekko-http-sample](https://github.com/pjfanning/swagger-pekko-http-sample) is a simple sample using this project.

-[pjfanning/swagger-akka-http-sample-java](https://github.com/pjfanning/swagger-akka-http-sample-java) demonstrates the experimental Java DSL support added in swagger-akka-http 0.10.1.

-The `/test` directory includes an `HttpSwaggerServiceSpec` which uses `akka-http-testkit` to test the API.
+The `/test` directory includes an `HttpSwaggerServiceSpec` which uses `pekko-http-testkit` to test the API.
 It uses a `PetHttpService` and `UserHttpService` declared in the `/samples` folder.

 ## SwaggerHttpService

-The `SwaggerHttpService` is a trait extending Akka-Http's `HttpService`.
+The `SwaggerHttpService` is a trait extending Pekko-Http's `HttpService`.
 It will generate the appropriate Swagger json schema based on a set of inputs declaring your Api and the types you want to expose.

-The `SwaggerHttpService` contains a `routes` property you can concatenate along with your existing akka-http routes.
+The `SwaggerHttpService` contains a `routes` property you can concatenate along with your existing pekko-http routes.
 This will expose an endpoint at `<baseUrl>/<specPath>/<resourcePath>` with the specified `apiVersion`, `swaggerVersion` and resource listing.

 The service requires a set of `apiTypes` and `modelTypes` you want to expose via Swagger.
 These types include the appropriate Swagger annotations for describing your api.
 The `SwaggerHttpService` will inspect these annotations and build the appropriate Swagger response.